qdm12/My-Computing-course/05. Python/readme.md

 6. Enter `python mycode.py` :wink:

 ## Perform an average on a list of numbers
-1. Just switch to your code editor again, delete all the code
+1. Just switch to your  (PyCharm) again, delete all the code
 2. Don't close Vagrant :wink:
 3. Now just copy and try to understand that code (we saw that in lesson 2):
   ```python